spring/spring-website/wwwroot/phpbb/docs/events.md

 * Since: 3.1.0-a1
 * Purpose: Add user options to the bottom of the Edit Global Settings block

-ucp_prefs_post_prepend
+ucp_prefs_personal_prepend
 ===
 * Locations:
-    + styles/prosilver/template/ucp_prefs_post.html
+    + styles/prosilver/template/ucp_prefs_personal.html
 * Since: 3.1.0-a1
-* Purpose: Add user options to the top of the Edit Posting Defaults block
+* Purpose: Add user options to the top of the Edit Global Settings block

 ucp_prefs_post_append
 ===